Updated: Nov 19, 2021

 Reprinted from the VASTA Voice, September, 2019

-I’ve got an edge on the big guys, though, for a certain and very common type of search.
 The “near me” search.
-You may have used this search term - sometimes at the suggestion of the search engine itself – in looking to find a service provider in your area.
+You may have used this search term - sometimes at the suggestion of the search engine itself – when looking for a business in your area.

 With no budget to hire an online marketing djinn, my website will show up on Page 1 of Google if someone within five miles of my studio searches for “voice teachers near me,” or “vocal coaches near me.”
 That’s about 185,000 people.
-If you want to know how I do it, keep reading.
+Want to know how I do it?

-You don’t have to do all these things.
-Any one of them will help you in your quest to appear on Page 1, and the more you do, the more likely it is you’ll achieve that coveted placement.
+This blog provides an overview of 8 things you can do.
+You do not have to do all of them!
+(The only "must-do" is No. 2, the Google Business Profile.)
+Any one of them will help you in your quest to appear on Page 1, and the more you do, the more likely it is you’ll achieve that coveted Page 1 placement.

 8 Ways to Optimize for Near Me Searches